poroburman/Machine-Learning/README.md

 **This repository stores all the diiferent regression models which I have practiced in Python and R**.

+1. Multiple_Linear_Regression: the dataset consists the profit statement for 50 companies and various additional variables associated with.
+                                those companies.
+This script is meant to develop a model where we can predict as to which particular variable(s) contribute most towards the profit of those companies and which company is most profitable.
+                                This project has following files:
+                                - 50_Startups.csv : dataset of thr profit statement of 50 companies.
+                                - Multiple_Linear_Regression.ipynb : Python script for analysis.
+                                - Multiple_Linear_Regression.pdf : Rmd knitted pdf file.
+                                - Multiple_Linear_Regression.Rmd : Rmd script.

-1. Random_Forst_Regression: this project is meant to verify the salary of a potential employee in his/ her previous company.
+1. Random_Forest_Regression: this project is meant to verify the salary of a potential employee in his/ her previous company.
 We will use random forest regression model to learn from the position salary dataset of the potential employee's previous company and predict whether the potential employee earned 150k salary as a regional manager.
 This project has following files:
                               - Position_Salaries.csv : dataset of position and salaries of employees of a company.
                               - Random_Forest_Regression.ipynb : Python script for analysis.
                               - Random_Forest_Regression.pdf : Rmd knitted pdf output.